-As well as taking the above steps, you could consider an air purifier, particularly if you have allergies or respiratory problems, live near a major road or industrial facility, or you're often exposed to second-hand smoke or odours that you have no control over.
+But, as well as taking the above steps, you could consider an air purifier.
+An air purifier could be particularly useful if you have allergies or respiratory problems, live near a major road or industrial facility, or you're often exposed to second-hand smoke or odours that you have no control over.

 Air purifiers aren't perfect: they don't offer a solution to the problem of air pollution, but they can reduce the level of pollution you're breathing in.

 Choose one with a HEPA filter if you want to remove particles such as dust, pet dander and smoke particles from the air.
 Filters with names such as 'HEPA-type' aren't held to the same standards of filtration efficiency.